Bestiary-Builder/Bestiary-Builder/frontend/src/assets/privacy-policy.md

 Release: Policy on Release of Data

-It is the policy of The Cycle: Frontier Wiki that personally identifiable data collected in the server logs, or through records in the database via the CheckUser feature, or through other non-publicly-available methods, may be released by The Cycle: Frontier Wiki admins or staff, in any of the following situations:
+It is the policy of Bestiary Builder that personally identifiable data collected in the server logs, or through records in the database via the CheckUser feature, or through other non-publicly-available methods, may be released by Bestiary Builder admins or staff, in any of the following situations:

 1. In response to a valid subpoena or other compulsory request from law enforcement,